Elevating The Home Builder Customer Experience

 2. Expectations

 Because winning brands can and do offer overwhelmingly positive experiences, customers no longer have patience for the alternative.
 Prior experiences have shaped them.
 There is simply no longer room for disappointment.
-The bar for customer experience success is higher than ever, which means there’s no better time to find ways to improve the buyer journey and discover where customer service can improve.
+The bar for customer experience success is higher than ever, which means there’s no better time to find ways to improve the home buyer journey and discover where customer service can improve.

-• The product or service
+• The quality of your product or service

 • Price